Alexander Murray (geologist)

-Alexander Murray, CMG (2 June 1810 – 18 December 1884) was a Scottish geologist.
-Murray is best known for his career with the Geological Survey of Canada and the Geological Survey of Newfoundland.
+Alexander Murray, CMG (2 June 1810–18 December 1884) was a Scottish geologist.
+He is best known for his career with the Geological Survey of Canada and the Geological Survey of Newfoundland.
+He is credited as the discoverer of the first known pre-Cambrian (Ediacaran) fossil, later named Aspidella.

 Biography

 Early life

-Alexander Murray was born at Dollerie House, Crieff, Perthshire, Scotland on 2 June 1810.
+Alexander Murray was born at Dollerie House, Crieff, Perthshire, Scotland, on 2 June 1810.
 He was educated at the Royal Navy Academy and joined the Royal Navy in 1824.
 During his career in the navy, Murray was wounded at the Battle of Navarino and received a medal for his actions.
-Murray became a lieutenant in 1833 and retired from service in 1835.
-Following his retirement, Murray immigrated to Woodstock, Upper Canada.
+He became a lieutenant in 1833 and retired from service in 1835.
+Following his retirement, he immigrated to Woodstock, Upper Canada.

 During the Rebellions of 1837–1838, Murray volunteered for service and served in Lieutenant Andrew Drew's naval brigade, which destroyed the US steamer Caroline.

 After spending a period farming, Murray and his family returned to England in 1841, and he applied unsuccessfully for re-appointment to the Royal Navy.
 During his time in England, Murray studied geology and received an appointment in 1842–1843 to the Geological Survey of Great Britain.

 Geological Survey of Canada

 In 1842, the Province of Canada formed the Geological Survey of Canada and appointed William Edmund Logan as its first director.
-While spending the winter of 1842 in England, Logan made the acquittance of Murray and he appointed him as his assistant.
-Murray returned to Canada in May 1843, and the pair commenced a survey of colony's natural resources.
+While spending the winter of 1842 in England, Logan made the acquaintance of Murray, and he appointed him as his assistant.
+Murray returned to Canada in May 1843, and the pair commenced a survey of the colony's natural resources.
 Murray examined land in the Ontario Peninsula, while Logan surveyed Nova Scotia and New Brunswick.

-On 31 May 1851 Murray conducted fieldwork in Enniskillen Township following Thomas Sterry Hunt's analysis of a 100-pound sample of bitumen taken from the region.
-In his report, Murray confirmed that the region contained various bituminous deposits, noted the presence of oil seeps and declared the material suitable for the production of lamp fuel, paints, varnishes and asphalt.
+On 31 May 1851, Murray conducted fieldwork in Enniskillen Township following Thomas Sterry Hunt's analysis of a 100-pound sample of bitumen taken from the region.
+In his report, Murray confirmed that the region contained various bituminous deposits, noted the presence of oil seeps, and declared the material suitable for the production of lamp fuel, paints, varnishes, and asphalt.
 Although Murray was cautious in calculating the economic benefits of the gum beds, his work attracted the attention of Charles and Henry Tripp, who acquired a lot in Enniskillen in 1852 and established the world's first incorporated oil company in 1854.
 In 1858, at an Enniskillen oil seep located by Murray, James Miller Williams established North America's first commercial oil well.